Wednesday Webinars

 All formats include a live Question-and-Answer session with the artists at the end of the presentation.

 Members get a 10% discount on all webinars, which will be automatically applied on the registration form at checkout.
-Attendees must login to register to receive member discounts.
+Attendees must login to register and to receive member discounts.

 "I would like to say how much I appreciate the Webinars.
 They are such quality demonstrations filled with information and the price point is so reasonable and so needed in this day.
 Thank you so much." ~ Pat T., Wednesday Webinar Attendee